 MPs can often arrange for you to watch a debate in the House of Commons.
 Please contact my office directly with details of your requirements.
 Further information on watching debates can be found here.

-You can often get tickets just by queueing on the day, but not for popular sessions such as Prime Minister’s Question Time.
+You can often get tickets just by queuing on the day, but not for popular sessions such as Prime Minister’s Question Time.

 You can also watch Select committees